DnG-Crafts/3D_Printables/60mm Vent/README.md

 # 60mm Vent

-stl files to print a Vent for electronics boxes with 60mm fan mount and TPU seal
+stl files to print a Vent for electronics boxes with 60mm fan mount and TPU seal. fan mount uses m4 screws.